 White v Nursing and Midwifery Council EWHC 520 (Admin)

-Upon receiving the advice of the legal assessor and subject only to the requirements of relevance and fairness the practice committee, upon considering an allegation, may admit oral, documentary or other relevant evidence whether or not such evidence would be admissible in civil proceedings.
+The applicable rules of the NWC permit the practice committee to admit oral, documentary or other relevant evidence "upon receiving the advice of the legal assessor and subject only to the requirements of relevance and fairness", whether or not the evidence would be admissible in civil proceedings.

 Mitting J noted the provisions of the European Convention on Human Rights ("ECHR") which deal with the right to a fair trial.
 Article 6(1) ECHR, which provides that everyone is entitled to a fair and public hearing by an independent and impartial tribunal established by law, applies to disciplinary proceedings which might lead to the removal of a person's right to conduct professional practice (as held in Le Compte, Van Leuven and De Meyere v Belgium 4 EHRR 1).
 However, Article 6(3) (which provides that defendants who have been charged with a criminal offence have the right to examine or have examined witnesses against them) does not apply in professional disciplinary proceedings, so there is no express right to examine witnesses in professional disciplinary proceedings.